zackhanni/soundslikesoma/_services/03-podcast-voiceover.md

 ## Podcast Recording FAQ

-**Can I invite an audience and perform while livestreaming?
-Like a Tinydesk Concert?**
+**Can I perform with an audience while livestreaming?
+Tinydesk Style?**

 We would lo hve to help plan that for you!
-We have housed several sucessfull tinydesks and album release party style events with guests and live music while recording everything that happens for later promotion, polishing, and release to video streaming platforms.
+We have housed several successful tinydesks and album release party style events with guests and live music while recording everything that happens for later promotion, polishing, and release to video streaming platforms.

 **Im new to podcasting, can you give me tips?**

 We would love to work with you to grow your brand or ideas!
 You can schedule a free consultation by contacting one of the engineers.
 Or talk to us after your first podcast episode for an honest critique on what we think you should try out or improve on.
 Quick tips - write down topics, avoid dead air, and dont get too inebriated even if you are nervous.

-**Whats the longest running podcast youve worked on?**
+**Whats the longest running podcast you've worked on?**

 Some of out clients have completed 200+ episodes.
 Some have even expanded to doing live radio shows both in our studio and on a radio near you.